grscheller/scheller-linux-archive/adminLogs/godel2_PopOS_log.md

 I am getting the same nvidia-powerd.service failure as I did before on hamilton4.
 Also the 2 Ethernet ports cards and the wireless are not working.
-I suspect I need drives for these.
+I suspect I needdrives for these.

 Before going too deep down into the rabbit-hole, will do some general maintenance.